tflo/Move-em-All/readme.md

 ### Dumb

-The addon is lightweight, super fast - and dumb.
-(And I actually plan to keep it more or less that way).
+The addon is super lightweight, fast, almost universally compatible - and dumb!
+And I actually plan to keep it that way.
+Making it less dumb would almost certainly mean sacrificing compatibility with many bag addons.

 ‘Dumb’ means:

 - MEA simply applies the default right-click action to all items with the same ID.
 Of course, it only does this if it detects a valid destination to move the items to (e.g. open bank, merchant, mailbox, …).
 - It does not check if the clicked items actually have all arrived (e.g. when the bank is full).
 So, when it prints “Probably moved 12x [Shrouded Cloth]” to the chat, it means what is says: it’s an optimistic estimation.
-- It doesn’t know or care if a bag slot holds a single item or a stack of 1000, it always reports back the number of slots it has “moved”, which can be stacks or single items.
+- It doesn’t know or care if a bag slot holds a single item or a stack of 1000, it always reports back the number of slots it has moved, which can be stacks or single items.

 ### Guild bank